 ‘Between the Factory and the Home: Re/production in the 21st Century and the Labour Question for Contemporary Art’, Annual 9th Historical Materialism conference, Birkbeck, London, November 2012

-Amy is currently part of the MA in Art History (and deputy chair of A843, the first part of our MA in Art History).
-She is a contributing author to third-year level A344 Art and its Global Histories.
-She has chaired AA318 Art of the Twentieth Century and has also worked on the production of our new Level 1 (A111) module.
-Since 2016 Amy has also been part of the steering group for Open Arts Objects, short (open access) films with support material dedicated to the objects of art history and the activity of 'close looking' aimed at secondary education pupils and the wider public.
+Amy is currently chair of A844, part two of our MA in Art History (and deputy chair of A843, the first part of our MA in Art History).
+She is a contributing author to the third-year level A344 Art and its Global Histories.
+She has chaired AA318 Art of the Twentieth Century and is also working on the production of our new Level 1 (A111) module.
+Since 2016 Amy has also been part of the steering group for Open Arts Objects, short (open access) films with teaching support material dedicated to the objects of art history and the skills of visual analysis.